What is the desired frequency of work teams' meetings – daily, weekly, or monthly?

 Weekly discussions, if involving a larger group including workers, also rely on daily and weekly data.
 But it includes people who don’t take part in the daily discussions.
 Other ideas are raised, and all employees feel part of company goals and act to achieve them.

-Weekly meetings: teams should meet to analyze and work to improve the main indices, with an eye to sales, debt collection, and production.
+Weekly meetings: teams should meet to analyze and work to improve the main indicators, with an eye to sales, debt collection, and production.
 In production, the weekly team should include different people than the daily team.

 Meetings should lest no more than an hour, and discussion should include low-points and suggested corrective or preventative actions.
 Every meeting should begin with a review of the actions decided on in the previous week.
 All actions should have a supervisor and a timetable.